desmondprg/191B_Spek/README.md

 # 191B Spek Ionic Application
 **Spek is a mobile application catered to business travelers where users can search, review, and read about hotels for future business travels.
-This Ionic Project will be used to demonstrate the capabilities and functionality of the Eco-Footprint Feature**
+This Ionic Project will be used to demonstrate the capabilities and functionality of the Eco-Footprint Feature.**

 Team Members: Carlos Guzman, Dayanara Melara, Derek Song, Desmond Garrido, Maika Marin, Nathan Nagata